 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

 The Slayer opens with a series of disjointed images involving a redheaded woman who’s being attacked by… something.
 Whatever it is, we can tell it’s pretty gnarly and the film (at least the uncut version) isn’t going to shy away from the good stuff.
-The only problem is scenes containing the good stuff are few and far between.
+The only problem?
+Scenes containing the good stuff are few and far between.

-Naturally, it turns out this scene was just a dream, which immediately reminds us of A Nightmare on Elm Street, an observation which will beg even more comparisons towards the end.
-Just don’t call it a ripoff because Wes Craven’s franchise was still two years away.
-I wish I could say The Slayer is ahead of its time in that regard, but that would be more praise than it probably deserves.
+It turns out that scene was just a dream, which immediately reminds us of A Nightmare on Elm Street, an observation which will beg even more comparisons by the time you get to the cheat of an ending.
+Just don’t call it a ripoff because Wes Craven’s franchise was still two years away, believe it or not.
+I wish I could say The Slayer is ahead of its time in that regard, but that would be more praise than it deserves.

-That’s beside the point.
-The point is, while The Slayer is little more than a standard horror movie of its time, it’s a fairly solid one and worth a watch.
+While The Slayer is little more than a standard horror movie of its time, it’s a fairly solid one and worth a watch.
 It’s suffering from many of the same problems films of this type almost always have, chief among them its plodding pace.
-But maybe, just maybe, it subconsciously planted the seed in Wes Craven’s head which would later become A Nightmare on Elm Street…
+But maybe it subconsciously planted the seed in Wes Craven’s head which would later become A Nightmare on Elm Street… but probably not.

 Come back at midnight Central Time for the next movie.